 In 1934, Breit and John Wheeler worked together on light studies, developing the Breit-Wheeler process by which pure light can be potentially transformed into matter.

 In April 1940, Breit proposed to the National Research Council that American scientists censor their work due to the possibility of their work being used for military purposes by enemy powers during World War II.

-In 1941, Breit was chosen by Arthur H. Compton to supervise early work on the atomic bomb.
+Breit was chosen by Arthur H. Compton to supervise early work on the atomic bomb.
 However, Breit resigned his position the next year, frustrated by the lack of progress and the security breaches on the project.
 His job ultimately went to Robert Oppenheimer, who was later appointed scientific director of the entire project.

 Breit instead went to Aberdeen Proving Ground (and Johns Hopkins) to work on the proximity fuze and later on exterior ballistics.